NEONScience/NEON-Data-Skills/tutorials/Python/Lidar/intro-lidar/intro_point_clouds_py/intro_discrete_point_clouds.md

     <figcaption="Scatter Plot of GUAN Colorized Point Cloud"</figcaption>
 </figure>

 We can see a mix of both land and sea here, with slightly fewer returns on the ocean.
-A lot of the energy from the laser beam is absorbed in water, so it is typical to see low density over bodies of water.
-Remember this plot only displays 1/100th of the data, so there is a lot more information stored in the las file than is shown here.
+A lot of the energy from the laser beam is absorbed in water, so it is typical to see low point density (or data gaps) over bodies of water.
+Remember this plot only displays 1/100th of the data, so there are many more points in the las file than are plotted here.

 ### Lidar Raster Data - DTM, DSM, and CHM